-The Group is exposed to equity price risk arising from its investment in quoted equity shares of Kingsmen C.M.T.I.
-Public Company Limited of \$823,000 (2019: \$1,258,000) at the end of the reporting year.
-The investment in quoted equity shares is classified as an equity instrument at fair value through other comprehensive income as disclosed in Note 20.
-The quoted equity shares are traded on the Market for Alternative Investment of the Stock Exchange of Thailand.
+The Group is exposed to equity price risk arising from its investment in quoted equity shares and warrants of Kingsmen C.M.T.I.
+Public Company Limited of \$3,205,000 (2020: \$823,000) at the end of the reporting year.
+The investment in quoted equity shares and warrants are classified as equity instruments at fair value through other comprehensive income as disclosed in Note 21.
+The quoted equity shares and warrants are traded on the Market for Alternative Investment of the Stock Exchange of Thailand.